 What Percentage of Your Portfolio Should Be Tech Stocks?

 The percentage of a portfolio allocated to tech stocks differs for every investor.
-Some experts recommend that investors allocate no more than 20-30% of their investment portfolio to tech stocks, but this percentage may be higher or lower depending on the investor’s risk tolerance, investment goals, and other factors.
+For instance, some specialists might recommend that investors allocate no more than 20-30% of their investment portfolio to tech stocks, but this percentage may be higher or lower depending on the investor’s risk tolerance, investment goals, and other factors.

 Mistakes to Avoid When Investing in Tech Stocks